 Most of our volunteers directly support people affected by crime in our Victim Service and Witness Service.
 But our volunteering opportunities are far from limited to these, and we aim to offer volunteering options to fit the skills and experiences of anyone interested in supporting our organisation.

 Find out more about the different volunteering roles with us below.

-*Unfortunately, we do not have volunteer vacancies in Ayrshire or Dumfries & Galloway right now, and cannot accept any applications in these areas.
+*Unfortunately, we do not have volunteer vacancies in Dumfries & Galloway right now, and cannot accept any applications in this area.
 Please check back with us in a few months as the situation may change.